engdahl/rhlunch/README.md

 # RHLunch

-A simple command-line tool to get lunch menus from ISS restaurants.
+A simple command-line tool to get lunch menus from Gourmedia.

 ## Installation